- Status Flags¶

-- These exist in order to provide at a glance a set of automatically updated statuses for every person in the database.
-These can be queried for in Search Builder and on the People > Find page.
-This removes the need for extra Church Member Statuses such as Active Member, Inactive Member, Attending Non-Member.
+These provide at a glance a set of automatically updated statuses for every person in the database.
+Using Status Flags removes the need for extra Church Member Statuses on the Profile tab such as Active Member, Inactive Member, or Attending Non-Member.
 Status Flags can be used to determine Engagement Score as well.

 How Status Flags Work¶

-Each status flag is created with a special saved search dedicated to that specific flag.
-These searches must use a special naming convention.
-They run daily at 4:30 AM Central Time, updating the current set of status flags for each individual.
-If a person has no Status Flags displayed, that lets you know that they do not fit any of your special status flag searches.
+Each Status Flag is created with a special saved search dedicated to that specific flag.
+They automatically update daily for each people record at 4:30 AM Central Time.
+If a person has no Status Flags displayed, then they do not appear in any of your special status flag searches.

 - People Record

-- Status Flags will display on a person’s record on the Profile > Member tab in the Status Flag section in the right sidebar.
-Only the statuses that fit the search criteria as of the last time the statuses were updated will display.
-The searches are run and the statuses updated every morning at 4:30 AM Central Time.
-The System Admin can run the Update Status Flags process manually at any time.
-This is found under Administration > Batch Actions.
+Status Flags will display on a person’s record on the Profile > Member tab in the Status Flag section in the right sidebar.
+The Status Flags will be accurate as of the last update at 4:30 AM CT on the current day, unless a System Admin manually runs a batch update after that time.

 - Status Flag Export

-For any group of people (a Tag, an Organization, a Search Builder results), you can select the Status Flags Export from the blue Toolbar > Cloud > Export Excel > Status Flag Export.
+For any group of people (a Tag, an Involvement, a Search Builder results), you can select the Status Flags Export from the blue Toolbar > Cloud > Export Excel > Status Flag Export.

 - People Search

-Status Flags are part of the filters that are available on the People > Find page.
+Status Flags are part of the filters that are available on the People > Manage > Search page.
 You can then click Search > Convert to Search to view these in Search Builder.

 - Search Builder Condition